-What is unusual about this month’s lunar eclipse is that it is the first of a series of four total lunar eclipses in a row.
-Called a “tetrad,” such a series of four total eclipses in a row is not an overly rare event.
+When a lunar eclipse is the first of a series of four total lunar eclipses in a row, it’s called a “tetrad.”
+(The lunar eclipse of September 27, 2015 will be the fourth).
+Such a series of four total eclipses in a row is not an overly rare event.
 The last such series happened in the years 2003 and 2004, and it will occur seven more times in the current century.

 While we now have a clear understanding of much of what’s going on in the sky, people once routinely believed that astronomical events such as eclipses and comets were harbingers of disaster and doom.